 - Local anesthesia – local anesthesia may be provided on its own or in combination with another form of sedation.
 A local anesthetic will help to dull pain in the treatment area to make your experience more comfortable.

-- Sedation for children and special needs patients – Dr. Nathan Cejka often provides sedation for children under the age of five or for individuals with special needs, including those with cerebral palsy, Parkinson’s, Asperger’s and autism.
+- Sedation for other patients and special needs patients – Dr. Nathan Cejka often provides sedation for individuals with special needs, including those with cerebral palsy, Parkinson’s, Asperger’s and autism.
 This allows him to perform the work the patient needs without the patient experiencing distress or fear, or without having difficulty receiving their treatment.

 Our team will monitor you closely to ensure your safety and comfort during your treatment.